GettCreative/PortalMR/README.md

 1. [Team](#team)

 ## Installing Dependencies
-run npm install or yarn install in the root of this directory.
+run npm install or yarn install in the root of this repository.
 ## How to start the app

 NOTE: you will need to install the test bed app